 TCR Gift Items and Gift Cards up to $400 from

-If you are looking for a set of black hided cattle that possess quality above and beyond the average then don’t miss this set of Brangus heifers available at J&J Cattle Co!
+If you are looking for a set of black hided cattle that possess quality above & beyond the average, then don't miss this set of Brangus heifers available at J&J Cattle Co.

-They are carrying lots of natural thickness down their top and have long, deep, muscular quarters.
+They are carrying a lot of natural thickness down their top & have long, deep, muscular quarters.

-They will all be carrying plenty of leather and plenty of bone.
+They will all be carrying plenty of leather & plenty of bone.

-These ladies are going to make an excellent set of gentle mama cows and we have plenty to choose from.
+These ladies are going to make an excellent set of gentle momma cows.

 We will sell your choice on any number.

-They are longtime weaned, fully vaccinated and tested BVD-PI Negative.
+They are long time weaned, fully vaccinated & Tested BVD-PI Negative.